EzryStIago/training/docs/faq.md

 IP                   root(0)      2018-10-15T09:53:10 drain  pascal006
 ```

-** Where are snapshots for /home stored? ""
+**Where are snapshots for /home stored?**

 Normally, they are in `/home/.snapshots`.
-After the upgrade the .snapshots was not copied.
+After the upgrade the `.snapshots` was not copied.
 New `/home/.snapshots` will be created as soon as the backups kick in - at latest on Oct 20, but more likely midweek ~ Oct 18.
 Meanwhile the current version of snapshots as 10/09/2018 is available with a manual assistance  from OARC team on request.

 # Usual FAQs